ZECODER2022/OnlyUpBoys.github.io/README.md

 # https://zecoder2022.github.io/OnlyUpBoys.github.io/

-Made by Zegamer, if you have any questions on this project fell free to contact me on discord. discord ID: Zegamer4542
+Made by ZeCoder2022, Please do not Steal my code, you may copy and edit it for your own website but please don't take it and just copy the whole website.
+If you have any questions please fell free to contacted me on discord my username is Zegamer4542.